semk/voldemort/README.md

 ## Writing posts

 Posts mainly contain 2 sections.
 Config section and the Template section.
 All data inside two `---` defines the config and are validated as YAML data.
 You can set your post related attributes here.
-In template section you can use Jinja2 templates or Markdown in `{% markdown %}` and `{% endmarkdown %}` blocks.
+In template section you can use Jinja2 templates or Markdown in `{% markdown %}` and `{% endmarkdown %}` blocks (You could ignore these blocks if `layout` is defined in the metadata section).

 As per Voldemort's default configuration, all base templates should be in `layout` and `include` directories.
 This is not a hard limitation, but kept for preserving the meaning.
 Posts are written in a directory named `posts`.
 For example, we have a directory structure as shown below

 	layout/
-		base.html
+		listing.html
 		post.html
 	include/
 		navigation.html